 _____ 2.* Teach someone how to do a skill from this badge or teach some knowledge about this badge to someone.
 You can teach kids, your spouse, seniors, anyone, just as long as you are sharing your new found knowledge.
 If for some reason you cannot teach what you have learned to someone else, you may choose an additional 2 optional requirements instead.

-_____3. Compare your structure to several other similar ones in person or by book or internet.
+_____3. Compare several structures of the same type by visiting them in person or by book or internet.

 _____4. Learn about careers involved in building a structure of this type.
 What type of education is needed?
 What type of salary can you expect?
 What hours can you expect to work?